jovotech/jovo-framework/docs/05_platform-specifics/amazon-alexa/game-engine.md

 ## Overview

 To get a better understanding how the `GameEngine` interface works you should go for a bottom up approach since everything is built in top of each other.
-Therefore we will start with the `Recognizers` first proceed with the `Events`, go over the `Start-` and `StopInputHandler` directive and finish with the `InputHandlerEvents` you will receive.
+Therefore we will start with the `Recognizers` first proceed with the `Events`, go over the `Start-` and `StopInputHandler` directive and finish with the `InputHandlerEvents`.

 ## Enable the Interface

-But first you have to enable the `GameEngine` interface either in your `app.json` file, if you're working with the [Jovo CLI](https://github.com/jovotech/jovo-cli), or in the Alexa Developer Console in the `Interfaces` tab.
+But first you have to enable the `GameEngine` interface either in your `app.json` file, if you're working with the [Jovo CLI](https://github.com/jovotech/jovo-cli), or on the Alexa Developer Console in the `Interfaces` tab.

 To do it with the Jovo CLI simply add the interface to the `alexaSkill` object in your `app.json`:
 ```